 Angela Searcy, EdD, has more than 25 years of experience in education, providing services to children and families as a teacher, child-development specialist, and independent consultant.
-A Former neurodevelopment specialist, she is the owner and founder of Simple Solutions Educational Services, a professional-development company.
-She is a trainer, a speaker, and a continuing-education instructor at the Erikson Institute in Chicago, Illinois.
+A former neurodevelopment specialist, she is the owner and founder of Simple Solutions Educational Services, a professional-development company.
+She is a trainer, a speaker, and a seminar leader at the Erikson Institute in Chicago, Illinois.

 Natalie Silverstein, MPH, is the volunteer coordinator of Doing Good TogetherTM in New York City.
 She is a frequent presenter to parents, faculty, students, and community groups and is a contributor to parenting blog mommypoppins.com.
 She holds a Master's Degree in Public Health from Yale University.
 She and her family regularly make time to volunteer in their community.

 Rachel worked for 15 years as director of education at the Chippewa Nature Center in Midland, Michigan.
 Not only does she write and speak extensively on connecting children to nature through high-quality, nature-based early childhood education, Larimore is also pursuing a PhD in curriculum, instruction, and teacher education at Michigan State University.

 Sally Haughey is the founder and owner of Fairy Dust Teaching, a company committed to the growth and empowerment of teachers.
 After 20 years of successfully teaching in various school settings, she has committed herself to what she loves most: inspiring teachers.